listlessbird/poland-ai-ts-workshop/exercises/10-subagents/10.7-add-a-planner-to-our-orchestrator/problem/readme.md

 TODO;
 ```

 The reasoning parts work exactly the same as `text-start`, `text-delta`, and `text-end` parts.
+Check out the [reference](/exercises/99-reference/99.5-streaming-text-parts-by-hand/explainer/readme.md) for more details on streaming text parts.

 ## Displaying the Plan

-Now, we need to modify our `Message` component in `client/components.tsx` to handle reasoning parts.
+Now, we need to modify our `Message` component in [`client/components.tsx`](./client/components.tsx) to handle reasoning parts.
 Looking at the TODO comment in the component:

 ```tsx
 {